Vivekpalankar/UNIX-Concepts-and-Applications/Errata.markdown

 ### Chapter 5 Handling Ordinary Files

--   Page 85, Section 5.3, second paragraph.
-First sentence reads: "You have already seen (5.3) how the UNIX system".
-It should be read as: "Later you will see (5.3) how the UNIX system".
+-   Page 85, second paragraph.
+First sentence, _You have already seen (5.3) how the UNIX system._ should be read as _Later you will see (5.3) how the UNIX system._

+-   Page 97, last paragraph. _One some systems..._ should be corrected to _On some systems..._.

 -   Page 100, Section 5.16, second paragraph.
-First sentence reads: "Only one these key options".
-It should be read as : "Only one of these key options".
+First sentence, _Only one these key options..._ should be read as _Only one of these key options..._.

 ### Chapter 6 Basic File Attributes